Utah Deaf History and Culture

 C. Mark Openshaw Education Center in Salt Lake City, Utah

 2020: In 2020, the ASL/English Bilingual Program located on the Utah Schools for the Deaf and Blind campus in Springville, Utah, was named "Elizabeth DeLong School of the Deaf" in honor of Elizabeth DeLong.
 She was the first female president of the Utah Association of the Deaf in 1909.
 Elizabeth graduated from the Utah School for the Deaf in 1897 and from Gallaudet College in 1902.
-She spent fifteen years as a teacher at the school.
+She spent fifteen years teaching at the school.

 Picture